-BBWSD coordinates and cooperates with the City of Blaine to provide water, test for new sources, and protect water rights.
+BBWSD coordinates with the City of Blaine to provide water, test for new sources, and protect water rights.
 The District designs, operates, repairs and maintains your water storage and distribution system in the Birch Bay area.
 BBWSD also checks chlorine levels, monitors and inspects new construction, and follows coliform bacteria, lead & copper, chlorine byproduct and other sampling, testing, and monitoring plans as required.
 Samples are taken at several locations throughout the system to ensure that the entire system is tested and monitored.
-All samples and sample results for Blaine and Birch Bay can be viewed at <https://fortress.wa.gov/doh/eh/portal/odw/si/Intro.aspx>.
-Specific District water quality questions can be directed to Operations Manager, Mike Sowers, at (360) 371-7100.
+Results for Blaine and Birch Bay can be viewed at <https://fortress.wa.gov/doh/eh/portal/odw/si/Intro.aspx>.
+Specific District water quality questions can be directed to the Operations Manager, Mike Sowers, at (360) 371-7100.

-Your drinking water meets or exceeds all water quality parameters established by State and Federal Law.
+Your drinking water meets all water quality parameters established by State & Federal Law.